2010 Pittsburgh Steelers season

-The 2010 Pittsburgh Steelers season was the team's 78th season as a professional sports franchise and as a member of the National Football League (NFL), the eleventh season under the leadership of general manager Kevin Colbert, and the fourth under head coach Mike Tomlin.
+The 2010 season was the Pittsburgh Steelers' 78th in the National Football League (NFL), their 11th under general manager Kevin Colbert and their fourth under head coach Mike Tomlin.

-They reached Super Bowl XLV for the franchise's 8th Super Bowl appearance, but lost to the Green Bay Packers 31–25.
+They reached Super Bowl XLV for the franchise's eighth Super Bowl appearance, but lost to the Green Bay Packers 31–25.

 The Steelers allowed the fewest points in the NFL in 2010, with 232 (14.5 points per game).

-As of 2023, the only remaining active members of the 2010 Pittsburgh Steelers are defensive back Crezdon Butler and defensive lineman Steve McLendon, although they are both free agents.

 Off-season

 In 2009, the Steelers had finished with a 9–7 record in a tie for second place in the AFC North, falling short of the Playoffs.
 The Steelers played all of their home games at Heinz Field in Pittsburgh, Pennsylvania.

 The off-season was marked by the trade of Santonio Holmes, and the six-game suspension (then reduced to four games) of quarterback Ben Roethlisberger for off-the-field issues.

 The team did not re-sign free agent running back Willie Parker, who had been with the team since 2004.
 They added receiver Antwaan Randle El and linebacker Larry Foote, who were both with the team for their Super Bowl XL victory.